triton-inference-server/model_navigator/docs/package/package.md

 )
 ```

 At the end of the process the new optimized models are generated.
-Please mind, the workspace is overriden in this step.
+Please mind, the workspace is overridden in this step.
 Read more in [optimize method API specification](package_optimize_api.md).

 ## Profile